fedarko/sheepgut/README.md

   of matches, mismatches, etc. at each position within the sequences of interest

-The JSON files are, as of writing, the primary output from these scripts.
+The JSON files are the primary output from this "main workflow."
-However, there are other scripts included within this directory that generate some other data (e.g. running Prodigal; running CheckM; analyzing certain regions of these sequences as needed for the paper).
+However, there are other scripts included within this directory (not part of the main workflow) that generate other files / perform other analyses (e.g. running Prodigal; running CheckM; analyzing certain regions of these sequences as needed for the paper).

 ## `analysis-notebooks/`